caspii/casparwre.de/_posts/2022-05-26-12-months-as-a-solo-developer.md

 * Fully launch at least 1 other product.
 * Make my core-product even better.

 The most important goal here is revenue.
-If I fail here, I will have to accept that my new life is wonderful but unsustainable.
+If I fail here, if I remain [default dead](http://www.paulgraham.com/aord.html), I will have to accept that my new life is wonderful but unsustainable.
 I don't have to wait too long to find out.

 That’s all for now.
 Follow me [on Twitter](https://twitter.com/wrede) to keep updated.